kokkos/kokkos-core-wiki/Compiling.md

 ## 4.1 General Information

 Kokkos consists mainly of header files.
 Only a few functions have to be compiled into object files outside of the application's source code.
 Those functions are contained in `.cpp` files inside the `kokkos/core/src` directory and its subdirectories.
 The files are internally protected with macros to prevent compilation if the related execution space is not enabled.
 Thus, it is not necessary to create a list of included object files specific to your compilation target.
 One may simply compile all `.cpp` files.
 The enabled features are controlled via macros which have to be provided in the compilation line or in the `KokkosCore_config.h` include file.
 A list of macros can be found in Table 4.1.
 In order to compile Kokkos a C++11 compliant compiler is needed.
 For an up to date list of compilers which are tested on a nightly basis, please refer to the README on the github repository.
-At the time of writing supported compilers include (this must be updated-`dal-do`):
+At the time of writing supported compilers include:

+    Primary tested compilers on X86
-> GCC 4.7.2, 4.8.x, 4.9.x, 5.1.x, 5.3.x;
+        GCC 4.7.2, 4.8.4, 4.9.2, 5.1.0, 5.2.0;
-> Intel 14.x, 15.x, 16.x, 17.x;
-> Clang 3.5.1, 3.6.x, 3.7.x, 3.8.x, 3.9.x;
+        Intel 14.0.4, 15.0.2, 16.0.1, 17.0.098, 17.1.132;
+        Clang 3.5.2, 3.6.1, 3.7.1, 3.8.1, 3.9.0;
-> Cuda 7.0, 7.5, 8.0;
+        Cuda 7.0, 7.5, 8.0;
-> XL 13.3;
+        PGI 17.1
+    Primary tested compilers on Power 8
+        XL 13.1.3 (OpenMP, Serial)
+        GCC 5.4.0 (OpenMP, Serial)
+    Primary tested compilers on Intel KNL
+        GCC 6.2.0
+        Intel 16.2.181, 17.0.098 (with gcc 4.7.2)
+        Intel 17.1.132, 17.2.132 (with gcc 4.9.3)
+        Intel 18.0.061 (beta) (with gcc 4.9.3)

+    Secondary tested compilers
+        CUDA 7.0, 7.5 (with gcc 4.8.4)
+        CUDA 8.0 (with gcc 5.3.0 on X86)
+        CUDA 8.0 (with gcc 5.4.0 on Power8)
+        CUDA/Clang 8.0 using Clang/Trunk compiler

+    Other working compilers
+        Cygwin 2.1.0 64bit (with gcc 4.9.3 on X86)

+    Known non-working combinations
+        Pthreads backend (on Power 8)

 Table 4.1: Configuration Macros